TRON-Bioinformatics/neofox/docs/source/05_models.md

 <a name="neoantigen.Annotations"></a>

 ### Annotations
-A set of annotations for a neoantigen
+A set of annotations for a neoantigen candidate

 | Field | Type | Label | Description |